mokakrishna21/TARS/ReadME.md

 ## TARS ChatBot

 TARS is a conversational chatbot built with Streamlit and Groq.
-Inspired by the TARS robot from Interstellar, this chatbot provides users a friendly and engaging experience./n https://tars-the-quantum-bot.streamlit.app/
+Inspired by the TARS robot from Interstellar, this chatbot provides users a friendly and engaging experience.n\ https://tars-the-quantum-bot.streamlit.app/

 ## Features